drodr211/morsecodetranslator/README.md

 # Morse Code Translator
-A C++ program to code/decode Morse code to/from the English alphabet.
+A C++ terminal program to code/decode Morse code to/from the English alphabet.

 Can Translate from English to Morse and vice versa.